 Although prostitution has been legal in Germany since 2002, many activists and political parties say the rules governing the sex industry are too lax.

-however, establish tougher hygiene and safety standards in brothels, and introduce fines of up to 50,000 euros ($56,000) for clients not using condoms.
+The latest measures, however, establish tougher hygiene and safety standards in brothels, and introduce fines of up to 50,000 euros ($56,000) for clients not using condoms.

 In doing so, the authorities aim to provide "better protection for women and men who are employed as sex workers," according to MP Elke Ferner, under-secretary for families, pensioners, women and young people at the family ministry.